lucasvenez/mult/README.md

 ## Publication

-At this moment, the paper named **_"Machine learning predicts treatment sensitivity in multiple myeloma based on molecular and clinical information coupled with drug response"_** describing all motivations and experiments related to this repository was submmited to the **[Bioinformatics Journal](https://academic.oup.com/bioinformatics)**.
+At this moment, the paper named **_"Machine learning predicts treatment sensitivity in multiple myeloma based on molecular and clinical information coupled with drug response"_** describing all motivations and experiments related to this repository was submmited to the **[PLOS Computation Biology](https://journals.plos.org/ploscompbiol/)**.

 ## Contact